Mohammedvaraliya/Data-Structures-and-Algorithms/Iteration & Recursion/README.md

     return 0

     Otherwise, n+(n-2)+(n-4)... (until n-x =< 0)
-    The following step to get the sum of intefer n = 6
+    The following step to get the sum of integer n = 6
                     n = 4
                     n = 2